ericcmilligan/QuizStudyAppAndriodJava/5-retrospective.md

 question sets.

 With more time for extra features, I would have liked to include an accessibility mode to enable users with different disabilities to use the app.
-I would have also had liked to include online account features, so a user can for example login with a Google account and have their tag with the questions saved to their Google account for backup.
+I would have also had liked to include online account features, such as login with a Google account, to allow tags with their questions to be saved to a user's Google account for backup, an alternative backup option was implemented towards the end of the project as I included a questions to file export feature.